jiya-singhal/Task_Management_System/README.md

    npm start
 5. The server will be running at http://localhost:8080

+### API Documentation

+To test and explore the API endpoints, you can import the Postman collection provided in this repository.

+#### Steps to Import

+1. Open Postman.
+2. Click on **Import** in the top left corner.
+3. Select **Upload Files** and navigate to the `docs/TaskManagementSystem.postman_collection.json` file in this repository.
+4. Click **Import** to add the collection to Postman.

+You can now use this collection to make requests and view example responses for the Task Management System API.

 ## API Endpoints
 ### User Endpoints
 - **POST /api/users/register**: Register a new user.